dvanhorn/pcf/README.md

 This collection provides an abstract reduction semantics for PCF where components may be abstracted to their type, written `(• T)`.
-See `pcf.rkt` for a Redex model of plain PCF; see `spcf.rkt` for the extension to the symbolic semantics.
-Both languages are also available as `#lang` languages.
+See `pcf.rkt` for a Redex model of plain PCF; see `spcf.rkt` for the extension to the symbolic semantics; see `cpcf.rkt` for the extension to contracts.
+These languages are also available as `#lang` languages and include static type checking.

 To install using `raco git` [1]: